fhiso/legacy-format/media-type-spec.md

 1. a single space (U+0020 "` `")
 2. an at sign (U+0040 "`@`")
-3. the xref of the pointed-to structure
+3. if the pointed-to structure is within this file, the xref of the pointed-to structure.

+   otherwise, a string matching `XrefRelaxed` that is not the xref of any structure in the file.
 4. an at sign (U+0040 "`@`")

 The serialization of a text payload consists of